 Top 9 Scheduling and Calendar Management Tips to Make the Best Use of Your Time and Boost Productivity

-Have you ever had a day on which you were sure that you could have checked all boxes on your To do list, but because of a little mismanagement, you ended up doing little and became extremely anxious by the end of the day?
+Have you ever had a day on which you were sure that you could have checked all the boxes on your to-do list, but because of a little mismanagement, you ended up doing little and became extremely anxious by the end of the day?

 We all have been there and know how it feels.

 And in order to make our days better, we frantically try out different methods to be productive.
 Productivity primarily starts with planning and managing your daily calendar and schedule.

 So, if you are a business owner looking for the best ways to organize your calendar or just an individual searching for scheduling tips to avoid draining yourself through the day, you’ve come to the right place.

 Here are the top 9 schedule and calendar management tips to help you organize your calendar and stay on top of your game:

 - Write down your goals for the week

 - Follow the 4 D’s of time management

 - Identify your productivity peak and start time blocking

 - Schedule in buffer time